 - 4.1 Members of the AIPM community commit to conducting themselves in a manner that is consistent with the principles of academic integrity set out in the policy when undertaking teaching, learning, assessment, scholarship and research activities.
-This means acting in accordance with the core values of honesty, trust, respect, fairness and responsibility. - 4.2 The AIPM will take a whole-of-institution approach to academic integrity involving: - Learning and teaching strategies. - Staff and student education. - Early intervention processes. - Detection of breaches of academic integrity. - Enforcement mechanisms. - 4.3 The AIPM undertakes to detect and deter breaches of academic integrity through strategies including but not limited to: - Manual detection by academic and teaching staff. - Using content matching or authenticity software. - Monitoring websites that enable academic integrity breaches to take place. - The management of programs and blocking of websites that breach academic integrity such as assessment file sharing or illegal websites that offer contract cheating services.
-This includes using Generative Artificial Intelligence tools (unless used with approval and appropriately attributed).
+This means acting in accordance with the core values of honesty, trust, respect, fairness and responsibility. - 4.2 The AIPM will take a whole-of-institution approach to academic integrity involving: - Learning and teaching strategies. - Staff and student education. - Early intervention processes. - Detection of breaches of academic integrity. - Enforcement and reporting mechanisms. - 4.3 The AIPM undertakes to detect and deter breaches of academic integrity through strategies including but not limited to: - Manual detection by academic and teaching staff. - Using content matching or authenticity software. - Monitoring websites that enable academic integrity breaches to take place. - The management of programs and blocking of websites that breach academic integrity such as assessment file sharing or illegal websites that offer contract cheating services.

-4.4 Academic integrity breach data will be confidentially and securely maintained.
+- The management of student use of Generative Artificial Intelligence tools (such as only used with approval and appropriately attributed). - 4.4 Academic integrity breach data will be confidentially and securely maintained.
 This information will be used for the purposes of managing potential breaches of academic integrity and improving processes and procedures relating to academic integrity.
 Refer to Records Management Procedure.